mila-iqia/slurm-queue-time-pred/docs/4_Feature_exploration.md

 # Feature exploration

-<div align="justify">One of the expectations of collaborators at the DRAC is to know the most significant features for predicting the waiting time of a job, for explainability purposes and to guide users on the choice of parameters for the <code>sbatch</code> and <code>salloc</code> commands when submitting jobs on compute clusters.
-Thus, we wanted to determine the features that best predict waiting time, that is those which, taken one at a time, produce the lowest MSE.
+<div align="justify">One of the goals of our collaborators at the DRAC was to know the most significant features for predicting the waiting time of a job, for explainability purposes and to guide users on the judicious choice of parameters for the <code>sbatch</code> and <code>salloc</code> commands when submitting jobs on compute clusters.
+Thus, we wanted to determine the features that best predict waiting time.
+That is, which small subset of features are the best minmizing the MSE?
 <br></br>
-The method we used to do this is to train a model with all the features individually, select the best one (the one that produces the lowest MSE), train the model with that feature and each of the unselected features, select the best combination of two features (including the one selected in the first step), and so on, until having selected the 10 best features and having trained the model with the combination of these.
+We used a greedy approach to construct a set of features, iteratively adding features based on which one would allow for the most important improvement (in terms of lowest MSE on the training set).
+Starting from a empty set, we try each feature individually to pick out the one which can yield the lowest MSE.
+We add the best and we continue the process until we have selected the 10 best features.
+Every time we perform an evaluation, this involves training a linear model or a neural network for predictions.
 <br></br>
 </div>